Al-Midya: Possible family tomb of the Maccabees

+Mamluk period

+Al-Midya was apparently mentioned during the Mamluk period by the 14th-century Jewish doctor and geographer Ishtori Haparchi.

-Ottoman era
+Ottoman period

+16th century

 Al-Midya was incorporated into the Ottoman Empire in 1517 with all of Palestine, and in the 1596 tax−records it appeared under the name of Midya as-Sarqiyya as being in the Nahiya of Ramla, part of Gaza Sanjak.
 It had a population of 25 Muslim households and paid a fixed tax rate of 25% on wheat, barley, summer crops or olives or fruit trees, and a press for olives or grapes; a total of 6,500 akçe.

+19th century

 In 1870, Victor Guérin visited, and thought that ruins found there were the graves of the Maccabees.
 However, Clermont-Ganneau made extensive excavations later, and he found Christian crosses in the oldest part of the largest structure.
 He concluded the ruins were from the 5th century or later, that is, from the Byzantine era.

 An official Ottoman village list of about 1870 showed that el-medje had a total of 42 houses and a population of 159, though the population count included men only.
 It also noted that it was located half an hour east of Jimzu.